2006 Tampa Bay Buccaneers season: Week 1: vs. Baltimore Ravens

 The Buccaneers opened the regular season at home against the Baltimore Ravens on September 10 by being shutout for the first time since Week 14 of the 2005 season.
-The game began with the Ravens scoring a touchdown after a clock-killing 80-yard drive, and the Bucs were never able to respond.
-Bucs QB Chris Simms threw three interceptions and many of his passes were batted down at the line of scrimmage, an issue that was present during the pre-season and would continue to plague Simms in the next two games.
-In addition, second-year RB Carnell Williams struggled with back spasms and was held to just 22 rushing yards on 8 carries.
+The game began with the Ravens scoring a touchdown after a clock-killing 80-yard drive, and the Buccaneers were never able to respond.
+Buccaneers quarterback Chris Simms threw three interceptions and many of his passes were batted down at the line of scrimmage, an issue that was present during the pre-season and would continue to plague Simms in the next two games.
+In addition, second-year running back Carnell Williams struggled with back spasms and was held to just 22 rushing yards on 8 carries.

 Week 2: at Atlanta Falcons

 The Bucs went to the Georgia Dome for a Week 2 contest against their division rival, Atlanta Falcons.
-Historically, the Buccaneers had been able to effectively contain Falcons' QB Michael Vick, shutting down the Falcons' offense in the process.
-However, the Bucs' performance here had not improved much from Week 1.
-The defense was unable to stop the running duo of Vick and RB Warrick Dunn, whose combined performance netted 261 yards, and 306 for Atlanta as a team—a new Falcons team record.
-Also illustrating their sharp fall in performance from their #1 NFL ranking the previous season, the Bucs' defense also allowed a 1-yard QB TD run by Vick and a 4-yard TD pass to FB Fred McCrary.
-Bucs QB Chris Simms continued to struggle, throwing another three interceptions, while Carnell Williams was held to just 37 yards on 15 carries.
-The Bucs' only points came on a chip-shot 22-yard field goal by kicker Matt Bryant.
+Historically, the Buccaneers had been able to effectively contain Falcons' quarterback Michael Vick, shutting down the Falcons' offense in the process.
+However, the Buccaneers' performance here had not improved much from Week 1.
+The defense was unable to stop the running duo of Vick and running back Warrick Dunn, whose combined performance netted 261 yards, and 306 for Atlanta as a team—a new Falcons team record.
+Also illustrating their sharp fall in performance from their #1 NFL ranking the previous season, the Buccaneers' defense also allowed a 1-yard quarterback touchdown run by Vick and a 4-yard touchdown pass to fullback Fred McCrary.
+Buccaneers quarterback Chris Simms continued to struggle, throwing another three interceptions, while Carnell Williams was held to just 37 yards on 15 carries.
+The Buccaneers' only points came on a chip-shot 22-yard field goal by kicker Matt Bryant.